23 Loose Parts Ideas for Early Childhood Math

 Timers can be added to any loose parts to encourage children to explore concepts of time.

-Grab these printable prompts HERE.
+Grab these printable measurement prompts HERE.
 They are part of my printable Measurement Provocations Pack.

 15. Loose Parts Playdough